slythx/bufferoverflow/vulnserver/README.md

 ![registers_eip_625011af](https://github.com/slythx/bufferoverflow/blob/master/vulnserver/img/registers_eip_625011af.png)

-## V. Generating Shellcode and gaining root privilege!
+## VII.
+Generating Shellcode and gaining root privilege!

 1. Now that we successfully got control the **EIP**, it's time to generate our malicious code to gain reverse shell.
 On Kali, enter this command in your terminal.